-- a.
+a.
 Contractor Representations.
 Contractor represents, warrants and agrees that Contractor has the capacity to enter into this Agreement and that Contractor, Contractor's employees and subcontractors (if any) have the qualifications and ability to perform the Services in a professional manner.
 Contractor further represents, warrants and agrees that Contractor has all licenses, permits or insurance necessary for performing the Services.
-Contractor further represents that no action undertaken by Contractor herein shall violate the rights of any third party, and that Contractor shall comply with all federal, state and local laws and regulations in force while performing the Services, and all materials created or utilized by Contractor hereunder shall likewise be in compliance with such laws and regulations and shall not infringe upon any patent, copyright, trademark or other proprietary rights of any other person or entity. - b.
+Contractor further represents that no action undertaken by Contractor herein shall violate the rights of any third party, and that Contractor shall comply with all federal, state and local laws and regulations in force while performing the Services, and all materials created or utilized by Contractor hereunder shall likewise be in compliance with such laws and regulations and shall not infringe upon any patent, copyright, trademark or other proprietary rights of any other person or entity.

+b.
 Indemnification.
 The Company shall indemnify, defend and hold Contractor and its members, managers, employees, sub-contractors and consultants harmless from and against any and all losses, claims damages, or liabilities, including without limitation, reasonable legal fees and expenses, to which such party may become subject as a result of or in connection with the rendering of the Services hereunder.
-The Company confirms that it maintains appropriate and adequate insurance and other resources to support any potential claims for indemnification. - 8.
-Governing Law and Arbitration.
-This Agreement shall be governed by, and construed and enforced in accordance with, the laws of the State of Delaware.
-The parties agree that any dispute, controversy, or claim arising out of or related to this Agreement, or any alleged breach of this Agreement, shall be governed by the Federal Arbitration Act (FAA) and submitted to and decided by binding arbitration in Los Angeles County in Los Angeles, California or in such other place as the parties may agree before a single arbitrator.
+The Company confirms that it maintains appropriate and adequate insurance and other resources to support any potential claims for indemnification.

+8. Governing Law and Arbitration.
+This Agreement shall be governed by, and construed and enforced in accordance with, the laws of the State of California.
+The parties agree that any dispute, controversy, or claim arising out of or related to your employment with the Company or this Agreement, or any alleged breach of this Agreement, shall be governed by the Federal Arbitration Act (FAA) and submitted to and decided by binding arbitration in Los Angeles County in Los Angeles, California or in such other place as the parties may agree before a single arbitrator.
 Arbitration shall be administered before the American Arbitration Association in accordance with the Commercial Arbitration rules of the American Arbitration Association, as amended, except as modified by this Agreement.
 The Company will pay the arbitrator's fees and arbitration expenses and any other costs unique to the arbitration hearing.
+If there is more than one dispute between you and the Company, all such disputes may be heard in a single proceeding.
+Disputes pertaining to different employees of the Company will be heard in separate proceedings.
 Any arbitral award determination shall be final and binding on the parties and may be entered as a judgment in a court of competent jurisdiction.
-Nothing in this Agreement shall prevent the Company from obtaining injunctive relief in court in connection with a claimed violation of the NDAs.
-This Agreement to arbitrate is freely negotiated between Contractor and the Company and is mutually entered into by the parties.
+Nothing in this Agreement shall prevent the Company from obtaining injunctive relief in court in connection with a claimed violation by you of the NDAs.
+This Agreement to arbitrate is freely negotiated between you and the Company and is mutually entered into by the parties.
 By entering into this Agreement, the parties are waiving all rights to have their disputes heard or decided by a jury or a court.
 The parties agree that this Paragraph shall survive the termination of this Agreement.
-To the extent that this provision is ruled to be unenforceable for any reason, the parties agree that a court of competent jurisdiction be allowed to "blue-pencil" this provision so that it comports with said court's concerns while still giving effect to the parties' intent to arbitrate any disputes arising between them.
+To the extent that this provision is ruled to be unenforceable for any reason, the parties agree that a court of competent jurisdiction be allowed to "blue-pencil" this provision so that it comports with said court's concerns while still giving effect to the parties' intent to arbi